 In FY 2018/19, Metrolink recorded its highest systemwide annual ridership at almost 12 million passengers.
-FY 2018/19 marked the 4th consecutive year of systemwide ridership growth despite regional and national ridership declines experienced by other transit operators during the same time period, as shown in Figure 11.
+FY 2018/19 marked the 4th consecutive year of systemwide ridership growth despite regional and national ridership declines experienced by other transit operators during the same time period, as shown in Figure 12.
 Metrolink attributed the increased ridership to favorable economic conditions and several initiatives that targeted new riders.
 A strong element of the growth was weekend ridership, which grew from about 67%, systemwide from FY 2008/09 to FY 2018/19.
 In FY 2019/20, Metrolink year-to-date (YTD) ridership was steadily increasing over the prior year until COVID-19 restrictions were issued causing ridership to decline a drastic 90% in less than one month.
-As of the writing of this report, ridership levels remain unstable; however, based on Metrolink's April ridership figures it is estimated that total ridership for FY 2019/20 will be about 9.3 million.
+Ridership levels remain low for the duration of the pandemic lock down and there is hope for recovery as the restrictions are lifted and people return to work.